SeeStephSay/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites are usually made with layouts for breakpoints at the 6 most common screen sizes, so it has more versions of the site, which allows for greater control, but takes a lot more time to set up and maintain than a fully responsive site.
+Adaptive design is usually used to make an existing site responsive for mobile devices, which means the developer has to deprecate the desktop site to make it have less and less features as they go down to mobile.
+Since the breakpoints are so specific, it can cause troubles if your device is outside of that original scope.
+Responsive websites allow you to create one design for a site, and make it adjust to the different screen sizes using media queries, instead of entirely different layouts for each breakpoint.
+These sites tend to have quicker loading times, because only one layout is being loaded, instead of multiples.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is where you build the mobile site first, and then design your breakpoints up from there, using min-width, instead of max-width, like we do in our desktop first media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Most browsers standardize the base font size at 16px.
+A rem adjusts automatically to a multiple of the base font size.
+So, if 16px is the base size, 62.5% of it is 10px.
+Since pixels are not a responsive unit that will change on multiple screen sizes, we want to use a scalable solution, instead.
+This is where rems come in.
+Instead of 10px that would be tiny on a 32" 8k monitor, we would want to use something that will be readable on both a tiny mobile screen, and that 8k resolution.
+Rems solve this problem by scaling up and down automatically for us.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way to write CSS in a more organized manner, more similar to the way we nest HTML.
+In regular CSS, you would have to make a new file folder for every parent element and each child element that you wanted to specify styles for.
+In a preprocessor, you would only need to create one folder for every parent element, and place all child element styles inside each parent folder.
+This makes it easier to search for styles belonging to each parent element, and therefore, helps to organize and shorten the complexity and size (length) of your CSS "file cabinet."

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is being able to nest your media queries on exactly what you need to change.
+It helps me keep my list of things I want to do straighter in my head!

+My trouble concepts: I get Mixins and Escaping confused sometimes, and I tend to forget how to call them.
+Also, the parameters and arguments for the mixins are still a bit confusing to me.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.